 - Small classes that allow for personal attention

 - ESL Instructors with a master’s degree or higher educational attainment, and years of ESL teaching experience.
 Instructors will be fluent English speakers with American accents.

 - High quality English language instruction and support services to ESL learners

 - Innovative classroom technology

-- Scholarship opportunities for students who continue enrollment in Eastern University undergraduate and/or graduate academic programs
+- Scholarship opportunities for students who continue enrollment in Eastern University undergraduate and/or graduate academic programs as full-time students.

 - American cultural enrichment activities, field trips, and holiday homestay opportunities